AndrewJBateman/angular-bootstrap-info/README.md

 * Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
 * Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
 * Run `ng update` to update Angular
-* Run `npm run lint` to lint app - produces no output at the moment

 ## :computer: Code Examples